argilla-io/biome-text/docs/docs/documentation/community/readme.md

 To contribute via pull request, follow these steps:

 1. Create an issue describing the feature you want to work on
-2. Install from source, write your code, tests and documentation, and format them with `black.
+2. Install from source, write your code, tests and documentation, and format them with ``black``
 3. Create a pull request describing your changes

-## 1. Creating an issue
+## Creating an issue
 You can create a feature request or describe a bug on [Github](https://github.com/recognai/biome-text/issues/new/choose)

-## 2. Installing from source, developing and testing
+## Installing from source
 To install biome.text from source, clone the repository from github:

 ````shell